 CEFR Level B2: Upper-Intermediate

-Focus: Complex grammar for discussing varied topics and expressing viewpoints.
+Focus: More complex grammar for discussing varied topics and giving your views.

 • Modal Verbs: Expanded range including could, would, might.